 Durability

-This is a feature that might improve the lifespan of Doc Martens on some trails.
+This characteristic could extend the wear of Doc Martens on certain trails.

 Disadvantages of Using Doc Martens Boots for Hiking